kabelwerk/sdk-dart/README.md

 });
 ```

 You can open as many rooms as you need.
-However, if you just want to listen for newly posted messages, then it is simpler to leverage the `InboxUpdated` event.
+However, if you just want to listen for newly posted messages, then it is simpler to leverage the `InboxUpdatedEvent` event.

 Read more about [the Room class](https://pub.dev/documentation/kabelwerk/latest/kabelwerk/Room-class.html) in the docs.